 It is commonly said that the eyes are the window to the soul.
 While the jury is out on whether or not that is true, it is a fact that your eyes can be a window to your health.
 Having regular eye exams and getting the right corrective eye wear is an important part of a person’s overall well being.

-Often packaged together as an add-on to Dental Insurance, Vision Insurance is a lesser talked about form of coverage that is often affordable yet disregarded as a necessity.
-Many plans, such as those through the American Bar Association Insurance Program, offer options to fit a policy holder’s needs and budget.
-Plans often either completely cover or reduce the cost of annual eye exams for the insured (and any dependents on the plan) in addition to offering reduced cost options on contacts, lenses, glasses frames, and other eye health testing recommended or desired (i.e. retinal imaging, laser vision correction, etc.).
+Often packaged together as an add-on to dental insurance, Vision Insurance is a lesser talked about form of insurance that is often affordable yet disregarded as a necessary coverage.
+May plans, such as those through the American Academy of Pediatrics Insurance Program, offer options to fit a policy holder’s needs and budget.
+Plans often cover completely or reduce the cost of annual eye exams for the insured and any dependents on the plan in addition to offering reduced cost options on contacts, lenses, glasses frames, and other eye health testing recommended or desired (i.e. retinal imaging, laser vision correction, etc.).

 But why add the extra expense?

 Eye health is a crucial component of a person’s overall well being.
-Children in particular should be receiving regular checkups on their vision to ensure they are developing correctly and that there are no other serious complications that could greatly impact their health.
+Children in particular should be receiving regular checkups on their vision to ensure they are developing correctly and that there are no other serious complications that could greatly impact their overall health.
 According to the Center for Disease Control and Prevention’s Vision Health Initiative, there are many common vision disorders seen in children under the age of 18.
-“In the United States, the most prevalent disabling childhood conditions are vision disorders including amblyopia, strabismus, and significant refractive errors.”1 Despite the severity of these health concerns, less that 15% of preschool aged children in the U.S., as reported by the CDC, have an eye exam and less than 22% get a vision screening of some sort.1
+“In the United States, the most prevalent disabling childhood conditions are vision disorders including amblyopia, strabismus, and significant refractive errors.”1 Despite the severity of these health concerns, less that 15%, as reported by the CDC, of preschool aged children in the U.S. have an eye exam and less than 22% get a vision screening of some sort.1

 To get an idea of just how important eye health is for developing children, the CDC offers a comparison of vision screenings in children to breast cancer screenings in adult women.
 “Vision screening for children scored on par with breast cancer screening for women.
 Other eye diseases affecting this age group include retinopathy of prematurity (ROP), congenital defects, diabetic retinopathy (DR), and cancers such as retinoblastoma.”1 Both the American Academy of Ophthalmology and the American Academy of Pediatrics have recommended that children have their eyes checked regularly at different stages of their development by a pediatrician.
 See the recommended schedule here.3